Easy Custom Reports with Card Components

 The API reference documents the card components in detail.

-The following example demonstrates all the components in action:
+The following example demonstrates the first four components in action (more

 from metaflow import FlowSpec, step, current, card